Ricci flows with bursts of unbounded curvature: Introduction

-Note that by work of Chen \cite{Che09}, any complete Ricci flow on a surface has $\GK_{g(t)}\geq -\frac{1}{2t}$, so when the curvature is unbounded for later times, it is unbounded from above.

-\begin{rmk} Constructing our Ricci flows on $\C$ has the benefit that the solutions we construct are in the \emph{a priori} much bigger uniqueness class of instantaneously complete solutions \cite{GT11}.
-This is also the simplest setting to make the construction, although more general underlying (Riemann) surfaces can be dealt with too. \end{rmk}
+In particular, we could consider such an example $g(t)$ on the disc $\mathbb D$, on which the Poincar\'e metric $H$ lives.
+Since $H$ is hyperbolic, we know from Theorem \ref{geom_thm} that $\frac1{2t}g(t)$ converges to $H$ smoothly locally, and in particular that the curvature of $g(t)$ converges to \emph{zero} smoothly locally as $t\to\infty$.
+On the other hand our Theorem \ref{thm:ex-rf-delayed-unbounded-curv} claims that the curvature remains unbounded for all $t\geq 3$.
+We deduce that although the unbounded curvature necessarily forms, the Ricci flow organises itself in order to push the regions of large curvature out to spatial infinity as $t\to\infty$.

 In higher dimensions, a theorem of the generality of Theorem \ref{thm:2d-existence} cannot be true.
 However, one can hope to prove the existence of Ricci flows starting with unbounded-curvature manifolds with certain positivity-of-curvature conditions, and Cabezas-Rivas and Wilking \cite{CW11} have done this for positive complex sectional curvature.
-In this situation, the same authors \cite{CW11} constructed four-dimensional Ricci flows with a behaviour similar to that of our second result, Theorem \ref{thm:ex-rf-delayed-unbounded-curv}.
+The Ricci flows in our second result, Theorem \ref{thm:ex-rf-delayed-unbounded-curv} have similar properties to four-dimensional Ricci flows constructed by the same authors \cite{CW11}.
+Of course, by taking the product of our examples with Euclidean space, our work immediately yields examples also in all dimensions larger than two.